ericskim/redax/readme.md

 - **Extensible Symbolic Backend**

-  We build on top of libraries for binary decision diagrams.
+  We build on top of libraries for symbolically representing sets and relations.
+The current implementation uses binary decision diagrams but we plan on supporting aiger circuits as well.

 ## Notes

+### Development status

+The core foundations are working and providing meaningful results on some test examples but the API is fluctuating rapidly.

 ### TODOs

+- Examples
+  - lunar lander
+  - 3DOF ship
+  - Pair of dubins vehicles
-- Recursive fixed points
+- (?)
+Recursive fixed points
 - Helper classes for different input-output overapproximation procedures
   - Lipschitz
   - Mixed monotone